openzfs/openzfs-docs/docs/Basic Concepts/Copy-on-write.rst

        #cow-diagram .cow-new .cow-lbl { fill: var(--cow-new);
          font-weight: 600; }
        /* The old blocks on the path from the change to the root.
-They were not written -- they were replaced -- so they get the accent colour without the weight of a new block. */
+They were not written by this transaction, they were replaced by it, so they are marked in their own colour rather than the one for new data. */
-       #cow-diagram .cow-sup .cow-box { stroke: var(--cow-new);
+       #cow-diagram .cow-sup .cow-box { stroke: var(--cow-sup);
-         stroke-width: 1.5; fill: none; }
+         stroke-width: 1.5; fill: var(--cow-sup); fill-opacity: .08; }
        #cow-diagram .cow-sup .cow-lbl { fill: currentColor; opacity: .75; }
        #cow-diagram .cow-share { stroke: var(--cow-new); stroke-width: 1.75;
          stroke-dasharray: 5 4; fill: none; }